miversen33/netman.nvim/README.md

 - [ ] Remote File Management
 - [ ] Local File Management

+## Dependencies

+Your client (and server) will need whatever software is necessary to use the remote protocol of your chosing.
+This means that if you wish to connect to a remote file system via sftp/scp, your client and server must both have installed (and running) ssh.
+The server must have [find](https://man7.org/linux/man-pages/man1/find.1.html) installed (this is usually preinstalled on most linux environments)

+- SSH (For file system management via sftp/scp)
+- find

 ## Usage

 Using Netman should be as simple as adding this line to your `init.lua`